acheul/mdbook-collectors/mdbook-collector/readme.md

 -->
 ```

-If Json's strictness and no-comment-ness bothers you, use yaml or toml option.
+If Json's strictness and no-comment-ness bothers you, use yaml or toml option!

 ## Configuration
 Configuration example in `book.toml`.
 Below is default setting: